Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 • 9% in Brand Management,

-• And 11% in FMCG Sales and Marketing.
+• And 11% in FMCG sales and marketing.

 Some of the companies that have recruited from the Altera institute include Amazon, Flipkart, Godrej, Honasa Consumer (Mamaearth), Publicis Groupe, Himalaya, Wella Company, WPP, Jubilant FoodWorks, Plum, Blinkit, GroupM, Supertails, and MullenLowe Lintas Group.